 Your physical changes this week

 - Some women are convinced that they can tell as soon as they conceive.
 They report a strange taste in their mouth, just feeling different or odd, or a sense that something has happened.
-Being 3 weeks pregnant is still so early that hormonal changes probably aren't responsible for symptoms at this stage, but we cannot discount what a lot of women swear to be true.
+Being 3 weeks pregnant is still so early that hormonal changes probably aren't responsible for symptoms at this stage, but we cannot discount on what a lot of women swear to be true.

 Your emotional changes this week